2025-05-18

 This also shows they're not that powerful yet.

 So, whenever someone write that they googled something, and someone else replies to them that we should degooglify our language, I prefer to go the other direction: let's dilute their name, so they have weaker arguments in courts.
 Of course, being alone in this, I don't expect much success in this field.
 But this shouldn't stop me from trying.
-It might be petty and small, but it was well thought out.
+It might be petty and small but well thought out.

 *Funnily enough, Googler does exist: https://www.tecmint.com/google-commandline-search-terminal/.
 I don't know if they had legal troubles from The Evil G.